The Math to 100%: Using Scenario Modeling to Map Your Path to P&T

 ### 1. The Bilateral Factor

-This is the most overlooked rule in VA disability.
-If you have disabilities on **both** sides of a paired body part (e.g., Left Knee Strain and Right Knee Strain), the VA calculates their value separately and then **adds 10%** of that value to your score.
+If you have disabilities on **both** sides of a paired body part (e.g., Left Knee Strain and Right Knee Strain), the VA calculates their value and then **adds 10%** of that value to the combined score as a bonus.

-Learn More: How the Bilateral Factor Can Increase Your Rating
+Learn More: How the Bilateral Factor Impacts Your Rating

-* **Back Pain (Primary) → Radiculopathy (Secondary):** Nerve pain in the legs, often rated 20% per leg.
+* **Back Pain (Primary) & Radiculopathy (Secondary):** Nerve issues in the extremities resulting from spinal conditions.

-Let’s look at a common scenario for a veteran we’ll call “Mark.”
+Consider a common medical scenario for a veteran named ‘Mark.’

 * 20% of 14% = 2.8%.

-Mark realizes he has nerve pain in his legs due to his service-connected back injury.
-He files for **Bilateral Radiculopathy**.
+Mark’s evaluation identifies nerve pain in his legs linked to his service-connected back injury.
+He provides medical evidence for **Bilateral Radiculopathy**.

 * Left Leg Radiculopathy: 20%.